evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 160 mm, and the maximum is 160 mm.
+The standard suspension has a fixed height and damping.
+The ground clearance with this suspension is 160 mm.

 ### Steering

 Dynamic steering is a standard on the VOYAH Courage AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

-### Drive Modes

-The VOYAH Courage AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
-The driver can choose between 6 modes:

-- Performance: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Eco: Balanced steering, low suspension with efficient throttle, and balanced suspension.
-- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- Outing: Balanced steering, high suspension height with balanced throttle and damping.
-- Snow: Balanced steering, max suspension height with balanced throttle and damping.
-- Individual: User-defined settings for steering, suspension, and throttle response.

 ### Brakes